SMOOTH-ERC/believe_me_green/README.md

 ## General Information
-Here we provide the full code of the dynamic investment model with heterogenous expectations and climate policy uncertainty developed in Campiglio et al. (2023).
+Here we provide the full code of the dynamic investment model with heterogenous expectations and climate policy uncertainty developed in Campiglio, Lamperti and Terranova (2023).
 Further, we provide pieces of code to replicate figures from the paper.

 ## Programming Language